The materials behind your first impression

 Looking for a custom shape for your wedding invitations?
 Made-to-Measure and bespoke clients can commission custom die cut shapes, like a save the date in the shape of Michigan or an insert card shaped like a flower.

 Special finishes like edge painting, deckle edges, and bevel edges add dimension and presence, giving your invitations a more refined, intentional feel.
-These finishes are available for Made-to-Measure and bespoke clients.
+These finishes are available for Made-to-Measure clients.

 Specialty Paper Finishes